Want the perfect workout program?

 WEEKLY SCHEDULE:

-FYI: Our upper and lower workout days are going to focus on strength, so the reps will be lower and we will mainly be doing big compound lifts, and the PPL portion of the week will emphasize hypertrophy.
-That said, you will see improvement in both strength and size with all of the rep ranges we use, as science shows any rep range can build muscle if the weight load is correct (more on rep ranges vs weight load after we run through this workout routine).
+FYI: Our upper and lower workout days are going to focus on strength, so the reps will be lower and you will mainly be doing big compound lifts, and the PPL portion of the week will emphasize hypertrophy.
+That said, you will see improvement in both strength and size with all of the rep ranges you'll use, as science shows any rep range can build muscle if the weight load is correct (more on rep ranges vs weight load after I run through this workout routine).

 WARM UP: A dynamic warm up should be done before each workout.
 Focus on the mobility of the muscles and joints that you will be working on that particular workout and get your body temperature up.